List of Assassin's Creed characters: Sigurd Styrbjornsson

 Sigurd Styrbjornsson (voiced by Gudmundur Thorvaldsson) is a Scandinavian Viking raider, the adoptive brother of Eivor.

 Randvi

 Randvi (voiced by Kajsa Mohammar) is a Norse woman who serves as chief advisor to the Raven Clan's settlement of Ravensthorpe.
 She is Sigurd's wife.

+Ælfred the Great

+Ælfred the Great (voiced by Tom Lewis) is the King of Wessex in Assassin's Creed Valhalla.
+A devout Christian ruler famous for defending England against Viking invasions, Ælfred is secretly the Grand Maegester of the Order of the Ancients.
+He inherited the position but despises the Order's pagan beliefs.
+Working from within under the alias "A Poor Fellow-Soldier of Christ," he helps Eivor dismantle it.
+After its fall, he plans to replace it with a new Christian order, laying the groundwork for the future Templar Order.